Advanced Topics

 # Placing a Label at the Head or Tail of an Edge

-The default view of the Relationship Visualizer provides a Label column for labeling an edge.
-Graphviz also supports placing a label at the tail and/or head of an edge via the taillabel and headlabel attributes respectively.
-There are label columns on the 'data' worksheet which correspond to these attributes, however you must unhide the columns to use them.
+The default view of the Relationship Visualizer provides a Label column for assigning a standard edge label.
+Graphviz also supports placing labels at the tail and/or head of an edge using the taillabel and headlabel attributes, respectively.
+The data worksheet includes dedicated columns for these attributes, but they are hidden by default.
+To use them, simply unhide the corresponding columns.

 For example, if we have a simple relationship such as: